jekyll-octopod/jekyll-octopod.github.io.source/pages/usage.md

 ---
 ## {{ page.subtitle }}
 {% raw %}
-{{ page | web_player:site }}
+{{ podigee_player page }}
 {% endraw %}
 ## Shownotes and Links

 * Note
 {% endhighlight %}

 The part between the "---" and the "---" is the [YAML front matter](http://jekyllrb.com/docs/frontmatter/).
 This is where all the metadata is stored.
 Below the YAML frontmatter is the area (body) where you can write down your post's content (like the show notes and stuff).
-This strange looking `{{ page | web_player_moderator:site }}` thingy is the [Liquid filter](./liquid-filters), which represents the iframe where the web player will be included later.
+This strange looking `{{ podigee_player page }}` thingy is the [Liquid filter](./liquid-filters), which represents the iframe where the web player will be included later.

 When all this work is done you are ready to take a first look.
 The following command generates your site and starts a local webserver for a preview.
 You can check your new podcasting website by opening [http://localhost:4000](http://localhost:4000).